CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/featured_analysis/buildbps.md

       the Massachusetts School Building Authority (MSBA), the plan will more than double the capital spending on BPS facilities over the next decade.
 Mayor Walsh’s FY18-22 Capital Plan begins to implement early action BuildBPS initiatives while reserving funding for projects coming out of the BuildBPS engagement process.
-CAPITAL INVESTMENT IN SCHOOLS
-    right_image: img/placeholder-300x400.png
+    right_image: img/capital-investment-in-schools.png
     sidebar_menu: true
 - text_block:
   - title: BuildBPS overview